Global Point of Care

 All about COVID-19

 COVID-19 is an infectious disease that’s caused by the SARS-CoV-2 virus.
 It spreads from person to person through respiratory droplets produced when an infected person coughs, sneezes, or talks.
-If you think you may have been exposed to COVID-19, it’s important you get tested immediately.
+If you have symptoms or think you may have been exposed to COVID-19, it’s important you get tested as soon as possible.

 Most people infected with the SARS-CoV-2 virus will experience mild to moderate respiratory illness and recover without requiring special treatment1—but some people experience severe COVID-19 symptoms and may be hospitalized.1

-• Symptoms may appear 2-14 days after someone is exposed to the virus.1
+• Symptoms may appear 2-14 days after someone is exposed to the virus.Some people who are infected may not have symptoms.

-• Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness, and may require medical attention.2
+• Older adults and people who have severe underlying medical conditions may require medical attention.2

 • If you test positive for COVID-19 and are at high risk of getting very sick from COVID-19, your healthcare provider may prescribe antiviral treatment.4,5,6